cake-build/website/input/docs/integrations/editors/rider/run-configurations.md

 Order: 30
 Title: Rider run configurations
-Description: Run configurations for Cake tasks
+Excerpt: Run configurations for Cake tasks
 ---

 It is possible to have Cake tasks as run configurations: